fitoprolog/phoenix-firestorm-cv/doc/pybridge.md

 3. Frames are pushed from the viewer to Python.
 Key and mouse events typed in the Python window are forwarded back to the viewer.

+The plugin writes each JSON packet followed by a newline and will accept a new connection if the client disconnects.

 Frames are transferred using the existing shared memory mechanism and are sent to Python base64 encoded.
 The proof-of-concept script reconstructs the frames using NumPy and OpenCV.